software-architecture-guild/katas-2025/README.md

 1. **Suggestions Generation**

-   - The **AI Suggestions Generator Microservice** captures the submitted answer.
+   - The **AI Suggestions Generator** Microservice captures the submitted answer.
-   - The answer is **preprocessed** (cleaned up for better indexing).
+   - The answer is preprocessed (cleaned up for better indexing).
-   - The system **retrieves similar past answers** from historical data.
+   - The system retrieves similar past answers from historical data.
-   - Based on the assessment history, the AI **suggests a grade and feedback**.
+   - Based on the assessment history, the system suggests a grade and feedback.
 2. **Expert Grading Based on Suggestions**

-   - A **human expert** reviews the submitted answer along with AI-generated suggestions.
+   - An expert architect reviews the submitted answer along with AI-generated suggestions.
-   - The expert **grades the answer**, and accepts, updates or provide their own feedback, finalizing the answer score.
+   - The expert grades the answer, and accepts, updates or provide their own feedback.
-   - The **graded aptitude test** is recorded.
+   - The graded aptitude test is recorded.
-   - The **suggestion’s accuracy** is assessed, feeding back into the system for improvement.
+   - The suggestion’s accuracy is assessed, feeding back into the system for improvement.
 3. **Registering New Grade and Feedback**

-   - The assigned **grade and feedback are captured**.
+   - The assigned grade and feedback are captured.
    - The answer is preprocessed for indexing.
-   - The **indexed feedback** is stored in the system, enhancing future AI grading accuracy.
+   - The indexed feedback is stored in the system, enhancing future AI grading accuracy.

 This **continuous feedback loop** ensures that the AI grading system improves over time, refining its ability to suggest accurate grades and relevant feedback.